Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 {:.section}

 The file apes.nex contains an alignment with $N=878$ aligned nucleotide positions, between Human, Chimp and Gorilla.
-This alignment is a concatenation of 17 nuclear genes, for which only the 4-fold degenerate third coding positions have been kept.
+This alignment is a concatenation of 17 nuclear genes, for which only the 4-fold degenerate third codon positions have been kept.
 To visualize this alignment, you can open it with SeaView.
-Out of these $N$ nucleotide positions, $k_obs =11$ are different between the human and the chimpanzee sequences.
+Out of these $N$ nucleotide positions, $k_{obs} =11$ are different between the human and the chimpanzee sequences.

-We use only the 4-fold degenerate third coding positions because all mutations at these positions are synonymous, and therefore, we can assume that they are neutral (they are not under selection).
+We use only the 4-fold degenerate third codon positions because all mutations at these positions are synonymous, and therefore, we can assume that they are neutral (they are not under selection).
 As a result, the rate at which substitutions will accumulate over time is equal to the mutation rate.

 Based on pedigree sequencing, the mutation rate per generation in Human has been estimated at $u = 2.10^{-8}$.
 Similar experiments have been conducted in Chimpanzees, giving similar estimates.
 The generation time in Humans is around $\tau = 30$ years.
 It is a bit shorter in Chimpanzees, however, for simplicity, we will ignore this, and we will assume that the generation time has always been 30 years in great apes.